jorgebaptista/essential-web-developer-course/README.md

-# Course Work for The Essential Web Developer Course
+# Coursework for The Essential Web Developer Course

 This repository serves as a archive for my coursework while taking the [Essential Web Developer Course by Robeen Dey](https://upskillcourses.com/courses/essential-web-developer-course).